Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \begin{definition} A \defin{lattice path matroid} (LPM) is a matroid that is isomorphic to the matroid $M[U, L]$ for some lattice paths $U, L$. \end{definition}

-To emphasize the perspective of the matroid arising from a skew shape we will instead use the notation $\defin{\pathMat_{\lambda / \mu}} \coloneqq M[U, L]$, where $U, L$ are respectively the upper and lower boundary paths of the diagram defined by the skew shape $\lambda / \mu$.
-With this choice we will be studying only loopless and coloopless lattice path matroids since $U$ and $L$ never share a step.

-Note that when $\mu$ is the empty partition, the lattice path matroid $\pathMat_{\lambda}$ is called generalized Catalan matroid \cite{Bonin2006lattice} or \defin{Schubert matroid}.
+To emphasize the perspective of the matroid arising from a skew shape we will instead use the notation $\defin{\pathMat_{\lambda / \mu}} \coloneqq M[U, L]$, where $U, L$ are respectively the upper and lower boundary paths of the diagram defined by the (possibly degenerate) skew shape $\lambda / \mu$.
+After deleting empty rows and columns of $\lambda/\mu$, the boundary paths $U$ and $L$ share no steps, so the associated lattice path matroid is loopless and coloopless.
+Note that when $\mu$ is the empty partition, the lattice path matroid $\pathMat_{\lambda}$ is called a \defin{Schubert matroid} or generalized Catalan matroid~\cite{Bonin2006lattice}.

-Our first result connecting rook matroids and lattice path matroids is a straightforward bijection, that naturally leads to the question of when they are isomorphic.
+Our first result connecting rook matroids and lattice path matroids is a straightforward bijection that naturally leads to the question of when they are isomorphic.